 Automotive torque converters are a type of fluid coupling used in vehicles with automatic transmissions to transfer rotating power from the engine to the drive shaft.
 Designers of torque converters strive to maximize efficiency and torque ratio at high speeds by minimizing cavitation in the device and ensuring good flow behavior of the transmission fluid.

 For the research project GAMMA, we developed a robust and variable geometry for a turbocharger turbine wheel, together with our customer MTU and the University Darmstadt (GLR).
 Besides the variable blade geometry, so-called scallops are also taken into account.
+The flow and the structural domain are derived from the parametric model for a comprehensive and automated optimization of the wheel.

 Control valves are used in a wide range of industries, and they regulate the flow of various fluids.
 For a project at ARCA Valves, the flow through such a control valve needed to be optimized.
 The challenge was to design a flexible parameterized geometry model of the valve housing that additionally incorporated a set of constraints.